Ed’s Warehouse was once located at 266 King St W (at Ed Mirvish Way on the northeast corner) in Toronto’s Entertainment District.

 The Reid Building

-The Beginning of a New Era in the Neighbourhood
+A New Era in the Neighbourhood

 The Menu, Dress Attire & Outrageous Decor of Ed’s Warehouse

 Ed’s Warehouse opened in the mid-1960s.
 The menu was simple.
 Appetizers included shrimp cocktail, salad, tomato juice and French onion soup.
 The entrée was a choice of various cuts of steak that came with mushrooms and French fried onion rings or prime rib of beef au jus with Yorkshire pudding.
 All of the main dishes were served with mashed potatoes, tender green peas, fresh rolls, creamery butter and pickles.
 There was apple pie and a selection of chocolate, vanilla or strawberry ice cream for dessert.

 A jacket and tie were required for men, and if you came without a tie, Ed supplied it.
 The décor of Ed’s Warehouse was an attraction in itself.
 It included antiques, red brocade, massive vases, various lamps including many Tiffany ones, red tablecloths, photos of celebrities and much more.

 Over the decades, Ed acquired more warehouses along the section of King Street West and opened Ed’s Seafood, Ed’s Chinese, Ed’s Italian, Old Ed’s and Ed’s Folly.
 Ed’s Warehouse closed in the late 1990s, while Old’s Ed’s, the last of Ed’s remaining restaurants, closed in 2000.